kixi-io/Antlr4.Swift.Runtime/README.md

-# Antlr4
+# Antlr4 Swift Runtime

-A description of this package.
+The Antlr4 runtime library as a Swift package.
+All warnings have been fixed.